How To Play Craps

 The game Craps goes way back to 1125 AD when it was invented by Sir William of Tyre, during the Crusades.
 Sir William and his troops stumbled upon a castle called ‘Hazarth’ and whilst they lay siege within the castle they accidentally invented a dice game which they named after the castle.

-It’s a popular dice game that can be played at online casinos and at land based casinos, and revolves around players betting against the casino on the throw of two dice.
+It’s a popular dice game that can be played at NEW USA Online casinos and at land based casinos, and revolves around players betting against the casino on the throw of two dice.
 It’s fast, fun and can be very rewarding.

 Aim of the Craps game

 The object of the game is to correctly predict the winning outcome on the roll of two dice.
 You can also bet on the shooter (the person launching the dice) to get a specific total from a single throw, before reaching a total of seven.
 In this game the players and the shooter can place bets on the table.
 It’s a fast paced game and another that is down to strategy and luck.

 This game is played in rounds and the the players have the right to roll the dice each – but a player can refuse to roll the dice and continue to bet.
 Every round has two parts; ‘Come Out’ and ‘Point’.
 The shooter starts the round by making one or more ‘Come Out’ roll.

 A new game begins with a new shooter.
 If the current shooter makes his ‘Point’ then he retains the dice and begins the ‘Come Out’ roll.
 The dice is offered to the next player (to the left of the previous shooter) when the current shooter fails to make his or her ‘Point’.

 When it comes to placing your bets, you’ll find that you can place just one bet in a single spot of the table.
 You need to familiarise yourself with the various terms used in this game;

 - Pass line bet – a bet that the dice will win or pass

 - Don’t pass bet – bet against the dice hoping the shooter will ‘seven out’ before hitting a point number